svix/omniqueue-rs/README.md

    If you only need some backends, then simply disable the default features, and enable any backends that you require.

-2. Construct anud use your queue.
+2. Construct and use your queue.

    The exact configuration type used will depend on your backend, but it's as simple as: